titledk/ttools-core/README.md

 _Terminal Tools_ is a menu based set of easy-to-use command line scripts for working on
 **Web Development**- and other projects.
-You can apply anywhere you need a light weight, configurable menu for your bash scripts.
+You can apply it anywhere you need a _light weight, configurable menu for your bash scripts_.
 _Terminal Tools_ is easy to extend (through modules) and amend (through configuration) - both through global project settings, and environment specific settings (e.g. Live/Test/Dev servers), all done through one `yml` configuration file.